What is a summary court-martial?

-A summary court martial is designed to promptly adjudicate minor offenses under the Uniform Code of Military Justice.
-Compared to special and general courts-martial, a summary court-martial uses streamlined procedures and affords the accused service member minimal due process rights.
-A conviction by summary court-martial will have significant negative consequences on your career and your future.
-If you are facing a summary court-martial, speak with an experiencedmilitary lawyer to know your rights and your options.
+What is a summary court martial?
+This unique type of court martial is designed to promptly adjudicate minor offenses under the Uniform Code of Military Justice.
+Compared to special and general courts-martial, this type of court-martial uses streamlined procedures and affords the accused service member minimal due process rights.
+A conviction by this streamlined court-martial will have significant negative consequences on your career and your future so you should know the maximum punishment summary court-martial.
+What’s the maximum punishment for a summary court-martial?
+If you are facing any type of court-martial, speak with an experienced military lawyer to know your rights and your options.

 A summary court-martial is presided over by one officer.
 That officer may or may not be a JAG lawyer.
 The summary court officer determines guilt or innocence.
 If guilt is the verdict, then the summary court officer also adjudges a sentence.
 In contrast to special and general courts-martial, there is no military judge and the accused has no right to choose trial by panel members.

 An accused may request production of witnesses and evidence.
-However, in practice, at a summary court-martial an accused has limited ability to compel production of either witnesses or evidence in part because they are not represented by defense counsel and in part because there is no military judge presiding over the court-martial.
+However, in practice, at this type of court martial an accused has limited ability to compel production of either witnesses or evidence in part because they are not represented by defense counsel and in part because there is no military judge presiding over the court-martial.

-The sentence at a summary court-martial may include up to 30 days confinement, forfeiture of two-thirds pay for one month, hard labor without confinement for up to 45 days, restriction for up to two months, and reduction to the lowest enlisted grade.
+The sentence, or maximum punishment for this type of court-martial may include up to 30 days confinement, forfeiture of two-thirds pay for one month, hard labor without confinement for up to 45 days, restriction for up to two months, and reduction to the lowest enlisted grade.
 However, if the accused is above the fourth enlisted pay grade, the sentence may not include confinement, hard labor, or reduction of more than one grade.

 Examples of the military crimes that may be tried at a summary court-martial: